U.S. Global Investors, Inc. (NASDAQ:GROW) to Issue Monthly Dividend of $0.01

-U.S. Global Investors, Inc. (NASDAQ:GROW – Get Rating) declared a monthly dividend on Thursday, March 17th, Zacks reports.
-Stockholders of record on Monday, April 11th will be paid a dividend of 0.007 per share by the asset manager on Monday, April 25th.
-This represents a $0.08 dividend on an annualized basis and a dividend yield of 1.67%.
-The ex-dividend date of this dividend is Friday, April 8th.
+U.S. Global Investors, Inc. (NASDAQ:GROW – Get Rating) declared a monthly dividend on Wednesday, March 23rd, Wall Street Journal reports.
+Investors of record on Monday, June 13th will be given a dividend of 0.0075 per share by the asset manager on Monday, June 27th.
+This represents a $0.09 annualized dividend and a yield of 1.79%.
+The ex-dividend date is Friday, June 10th.

-U.S. Global Investors has increased its dividend by 29.4% over the last three years and has increased its dividend annually for the last 1 consecutive years.
+U.S. Global Investors has increased its dividend payment by 37.2% over the last three years.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Toroso Investments LLC grew its stake in shares of U.S. Global Investors by 4.8% during the 4th quarter.
-Toroso Investments LLC now owns 130,239 shares of the asset manager’s stock valued at $573,000 after purchasing an additional 6,000 shares during the period.
-Millennium Management LLC grew its stake in shares of U.S. Global Investors by 15.0% during the 4th quarter.
-Millennium Management LLC now owns 42,421 shares of the asset manager’s stock valued at $187,000 after acquiring an additional 5,529 shares during the period.
-Renaissance Technologies LLC grew its stake in shares of U.S. Global Investors by 67.7% during the 4th quarter.
-Renaissance Technologies LLC now owns 178,615 shares of the asset manager’s stock valued at $786,000 after acquiring an additional 72,100 shares during the period.
-LPL Financial LLC bought a new position in shares of U.S. Global Investors during the 3rd quarter valued at approximately $115,000.
-Finally, Geode Capital Management LLC grew its stake in shares of U.S. Global Investors by 1.6% during the 3rd quarter.
-Geode Capital Management LLC now owns 109,161 shares of the asset manager’s stock valued at $621,000 after acquiring an additional 1,724 shares during the period.
-Institutional investors own 26.00% of the company’s stock.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Toroso Investments LLC grew its holdings in shares of U.S. Global Investors by 4.8% in the 4th quarter.
+Toroso Investments LLC now owns 130,239 shares of the asset manager’s stock valued at $573,000 after buying an additional 6,000 shares during the period.
+Millennium Management LLC grew its holdings in shares of U.S. Global Investors by 15.0% in the 4th quarter.
+Millennium Management LLC now owns 42,421 shares of the asset manager’s stock valued at $187,000 after buying an additional 5,529 shares during the period.
+Renaissance Technologies LLC grew its holdings in shares of U.S. Global Investors by 67.7% in the 4th quarter.
+Renaissance Technologies LLC now owns 178,615 shares of the asset manager’s stock valued at $786,000 after buying an additional 72,100 shares during the period.
+LPL Financial LLC acquired a new position in shares of U.S. Global Investors in the 3rd quarter valued at $115,000.
+Finally, Geode Capital Management LLC grew its holdings in shares of U.S. Global Investors by 1.6% in the 3rd quarter.
+Geode Capital Management LLC now owns 109,161 shares of the asset manager’s stock valued at $621,000 after buying an additional 1,724 shares during the period.
+26.00% of the stock is owned by hedge funds and other institutional investors.

 U.S. Global Investors Company Profile (Get Rating)